ProjectorRays/ProjectorRays/README.md

 Windows builds are available on the [releases page](https://github.com/ProjectorRays/ProjectorRays/releases).

-To use it, run `projectorrays.exe decompile <input file>`.
+To use it, drag and drop a movie/cast file onto projectorrays-0.2.0.exe.
 ProjectorRays will create an unprotected/decompressed version of the input file with its source code restored.
 The outputted file can then be opened in Director.

+To use ProjectorRays on the command line, run `projectorrays-0.2.0.exe decompile <input file>`.

 ### *nix